Home

 to be knowledgeable about both regular and DWENA services in their local community; and provide information about, and access to, those services as appropriate;

-work with the death journeyer and their family — as 'gatekeeper' — to arrange the best way to provide visitation access for family members and friends; while at the same time protecting the death journeyer's privacy, need for rest, etc.;
+work with the Death Journeyer and their family — as 'gatekeeper' — to arrange the best way to provide visitation access for family members and friends; while at the same time protecting the Death Journeyer's privacy, need for rest, etc.;

-journey with (or witness for) the death journeyer and their family throughout the whole pan-death process; and provide a continuum of integrated service (to the degree that they wish) which may be unavailable within the current split between pre- and post-death services;
+journey with (or witness for) the Death Journeyer and their family throughout the whole pan-death process; and provide a continuum of integrated service (to the degree that they wish) which may be unavailable within the current split between pre- and post-death services;

 as well as integrate all of the values listed under Values of the Modern Pan-Death Movement